Adriano-Nelex/Adriano-Nelex/README-en.md

 <h1 align="center">Hello, Welcome!</h1>
 <p align="left"><img src="https://komarev.com/ghpvc/?username=Adriano-Nelex" /></p>

-Currently, I am a Front-end Web developer specializing in WordPress with experience in creating attractive and intuitive user interfaces for websites and web applications.
+Currently, I am a Web developer specializing in WordPress with experience in creating attractive and intuitive user interfaces for websites and web applications.
 I possess specialized skills and a deep knowledge of its tools and frameworks, such as:

 ➻ Bootstrap, SASS, GULP </br>
 ➻ PHP, Javascript, node.js/NPM </br>